33 Accurate and Effective Glucosamine Statistics & Facts

 Multiple sclerosis (MS) is a condition that occurs due to damage done to the central nervous system through the myelin (a material that protects your nerve fibers) by the immune system.

-The research on glucosamine function shows that the use of glucosamine can inhibit the growth and functions of abnormal immune cells responsible for damaging the protective nerve fibers.
+The research on glucosamine function shows that glucosamine can inhibit the growth and functions of abnormal immune cells responsible for damaging the protective nerve fibers.

 (ResearchGate)